thom4parisot/thom4.net/source/_posts/2014/present.md

 Therefore, the local cultures is a membrane to access this tate of **being home**.
 The *local culture* includes the spoken languages as it conveys the myths and knowledge shared by a majority of citizens.

 Now I’m living at home, abroad my hometown. **By living I mean taking part and giving to the communities I’ve chosen to be part of**.
 I also feel I could live wherever is possible in the world, as long as I can *bridge my local culture(s) with the local cultures*.

+Through friends and family experience, I also know that **I can become a foreigner for my own native country** if I stay away for a certain amount of time.
+From another point of view, **I** might not be able to cope again with a culture which became partially unknown to me.

 ## Identity & Individuality